Fri September 04 2009 — e-mail Manfred — Follow me on Twitter — Facebook

 used for cereal, millet above all.

 We reach Douentza that evening, already inside the Dogon country.
-Mysterious Pay Dogon, it has to wait for another time.
+Mysterious Pays Dogon, it has to wait for another time.
 This time we are just traversing - we really want to go to Segou - quickly.

 Quickly?
 The road past Douentza that I have decided on is the most difficult drive we have had so-far.
 There was a road here long time ago, and it must have been a while since a vehicle passed here.
 Curious and friendly are the people we encounter, with a big oh-these-mad-tourists smile on their faces, but very helpful in rebuilding entire patches so that we could pass.